I’m a children’s ghostwriter and rewriter (editor).

 – One way to find this out is to ask for a sample paragraph.

-The only problem with this is it may not give you an accurate look at the editor’s capability.
+The only problem with this is that it may not give you an accurate sense of the editor’s capabilities.

 – The other way is to have an idea of what you’re looking for.